zaratr/DataStructures-and-Algorithms/java/datastructures/README.md

 After I have swapped first and end elements in the array, I would need to then decrement end and increment front pointers by one. since we only use one loop and n elements of the array is being traversed
-Time: O(n) because we iterate through full array is worse case and Space: O(1) no extra memory is added per each iteration
+- Time: O(n) because we iterate through full array is worse case and Space: O(1) no extra memory is added per each iteration
-Location: 'codechallenges/Reverse-Array/reverse-array'
+- Location: 'codechallenges/Reverse-Array/reverse-array'
-Method: reverse-array(int []);
+- Method: reverse-array(int []);
-Location: `codechallenges/linkedlist/LinkedListChallenges`

 ## Whiteboard Process
 [insert-Shift-Array Whiteboarding](Public/codechallenge2.pdf)